tock/tock/doc/courses/sosp/application.md

 #### Console

-You'll notice that this program includes the header file `console.h`.
-You can find that file in `userland/libtock/console.h`.

-The console interface contains the function `putstr` and a couple variants.
+The console interface contains the function `putnstr` and a couple variants.
 On your development board, this function can be used to send messages over the USB connection to your PC.
 (What's actually happening on the board is that the UART transceiver on the microcontroller sends serial data to another chip that then converts the data to USB messages.)

-The `putstr` function itself is "synchronous", meaning that it doesn't return until the I/O operation has completed.
+The `putnstr` function itself is "synchronous", meaning that it doesn't return until the I/O operation has completed.
 But your example program instead calls `putnstr_async`, which is more fundamental in that it sends the message to print and then waits for a "callback" to signal that the operation has been completed.